gazebosim/docs/get_started.md

 ## Step 2: Run

-After installing Gazebo in Step 1, you can launch Gazebo Sim, a 3D robotics simulator, from a terminal using
+After installing Gazebo in Step 1, you can launch Gazebo Sim, a 3D robotics simulator, from a terminal.

+* If you are on macOS, see specific instructions in the [macOS section](#macos).

+Launch Gazebo by running:

 ```
 gz sim shapes.sdf